muratk3n/thirdwave/en/README.md

 info it can give in response to subpoena is: Unix timestamps for when each account was created and date each account last connected to Signal"

 ---

+Jacobin: "Demanding an End to Uyghur Oppression...
+We can oppose the saber-rattling and militarism of the US’s China hawks without downplaying the oppression of the Uyghur people"

+---